markjnkim/es_mod/04-Web-APIs/content/lesson-4-drag.md

 Excellent work, now let's move onto the next step and finish the `drop`.

 ## Drop it like its Hot

+Now we are ready for the `drop` event.
+Does the drag and drop operation seem more elaborate and extensive than originally imagined?
+This is a good lesson to remember: estimating how long it takes to complete a feature with new technology should always take into account some time to learn and troubleshoot.

+Let's debrief what we will need to do in the `drop` event:
+* The original dragged task item
+* The destination of the drop or the drop zone
+* Change the task status of the task item to match the task list
+* Append the dragged task item to the destination drop zone

-As we foretold in the previous steps, we will use the `drop` event handler to retrieve our `data-task-id` to select the dragged element from the DOM and append it to the drop zone.
+As we foretold in the previous steps, we will use the `drop` event handler to retrieve our `data-task-id`, our unique task item identifier, to select the dragged element from the DOM and append it to the drop zone.

-But how do we where the user wished to move our task item to?
-Just like we saw in the `dragover` event, the `drop` event's `target` property will have the receiving element or the element that is being dropped upon.
+How do we determine which task list the user wished to move our task item to?
+Just like in the `dragover` event, the `drop` event's `target` property contains the receiving element or the element that is being dropped upon.
 Let's demonstrate this with the following event listener delegated to the `pageContentEl` element placed at the bottom of the `script.js` file.
 ```js
 pageContentEl.addEventListener("drop", dropTaskHandler);
 ```
 It is customary to delegate the event listener to the parent element, but narrow the drop zone in the `dragover` event handler.
+It is also possible to define droppable areas in the `dropTaskHandler()`, but in order to separate our concerns, it is a better practice to leave this responsibility in the `dropzoneTaskHandler()`.

 Now let's define our `dropTaskHandler` function by adding this to the `script.js` file in the section for event handlers, above the event listener expressions:
 ```js